I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 - A University of Vermont announcement that its ice rink surface was to be recycled into frozen dessert treats;

 - Rotorua is a popular tourist town in New Zealand.
-It said the rotten egg smell that comes from volcanic geysers is a powerful aphrodisiac that attracted the attention of Hugh Hefner who wants to build a mansion there;
+It said the rotten egg smell that comes from volcanic geysers is a powerful aphrodisiac that attracted the attention of Hugh Hefner who wanted to build a mansion there;

 - National Geographic announced that it would stop degrading animals by publishing nude photos of them, in the future all animals would be clothed;